 However, application must still be sent to the Office of Community Development 10 days prior to funder deadline for review.

-Inform the Office of Community Development upon receipt of grant award or rejection from the funding agency so that we may present an up-to-date report.
+Inform the Office of Community Engagement upon receipt of grant award or rejection from the funding agency so that we may present an up-to-date report.

-The Office of Community Development communicates with funding agency and assists with initial post-award steps: Board approval (if applicable),
+The Office of Community Engagement communicates with funding agency and assists with initial post-award steps: Board approval (if applicable),

 in-district coordination, etc.

-Share your progress with the Office of Community Development!
+Share your progress with the Office of Community Engagement!

-A Documentation of Grant Received form should be submitted to the Office of Community Development, if grant is awarded.
+A Documentation of Grant Received form should be submitted to the Office of Community Engagement, if grant is awarded.
 Send updates to Melinna.Lopez@humbleisd.net

 Adherence to these guidelines can reduce duplication of proposals, increase the chances of getting funded, and inform appropriate district officials.

-The Office of Community Development maintains a tracking system for proposals submitted through this process, all grants applied for on behalf of the district should notify Community Development.
+The Office of Community Engagement maintains a tracking system for proposals submitted through this process.
+All grants applied for on behalf of the district should notify Community Engagement.
 Periodic summaries of all submissions are reported to the Superintendent and Board of Trustees.